The Annotated ITAR™

 SUMMARY OF THE ITAR (by Jim Bartlett)

 The Annotated International Traffic in Arms Regulations (2014), better known as “Bartlett’s Annotated ITAR” (the “BITAR”), contains the complete ITAR with all amendments to date.
-The BITAR also contains footnotes to delayed implementation sections that take effect in the future, over 500 footnotes to errors in the ITAR, section histories, cases interpreting the regulations, and practice tips.
+The BITAR also contains a large index, an appendix including portions of the Arms Export Control Act, a list of all ITAR amendments since 2007, and a list of all Consent Agreements published by DDTC.
+Also included are over 400 footnotes to errors in the ITAR, section histories, cases interpreting the regulations, and practice tips.
 The BITAR is available for purchase in hard copy (3-ring binder) or in electronic copy (Word and PDF) by annual subscription.
 Subscribers receive all amendments as they are published in the Federal Register in completely revised versions in Word and PDF, sent directly to subscribers in an email attachment.
 With an electronic subscription, you will never be without an updated version of the ITAR and FTR.
-The ITAR was amended 13 times in 2013, twice already in 2014, and we expect more amendments in 2014 as Export Control Reform takes place.
+The ITAR was amended 13 times in 2013, and 11 times so far in 2014, and we expect more amendments in as Export Control Reform takes place.

 Purchase the BITAR at the Full Circle Compliance website, www.fullcirclecompliance.us or www.fullcirclecompliance.us.
 NDIA members may obtain a 10% discount by contacting the author, Jim Bartlett, at JEBartlett@JEBartlett.com or 202-802-0646, or emailing Kimberly Williams at email@example.com for the NDIA discount code.